Apartments For Rent in Omaha, NE

 Rent in Omaha, NE varies by number of bedrooms and home type.
 Use these charts to quickly see how rent changes.

-Average rent decreased in May 2026 compared to the previous month.
+Average rent stayed about the same in Jun 2026 compared to the previous month.
 Rent previously peaked in Oct 2025.

 | Month | Average rent |